 Basic Packing for Disney World with a baby

 But if you don’t need much from this post, know this.
 A baby carrier at Disney is a must have item.
 I had to have ONE thing- It would be my LilleBaby Airflow Baby Carrier- You’ll see most of my kids are worn in a carrier in almost all of my pictures and I explain why I love baby carriers at Disney World so much here.

 The official list generic things to bring for Baby at Disney World:

 - Stroller/baby carrier/car seat ***(special note about these below!)

 - Clothing for all types of weather- 2 outfits per day

 - Sleep accessories like Noise maker or Baby cot

-- Feeding accessories like a breast pump, food pouches, bibs
+- Feeding accessories like bottles, breast pump, food pouches, bibs, foldable high chair

 - Sun gear like SPF shirts, hats, light blankets, swimsuits

-Important NOTE: If you run out of clothes or have a huge blowout or your baby won’t stop crying PLEASE head to the Baby Care Centers and get freshened up!
+Real Talk, If you run out of clothes or have a huge blowout or your baby won’t stop crying PLEASE head to the Baby Care Centers and get freshened up!
 They are a life saver.
-The staff is so caring and wonderful everytime we visit!
+The staff is so caring and wonderful everytime we visit.